The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 • Lack of motivation

-• Low feelings of pleasure or complete loss of pleasure
+• Low pleasure or complete loss of pleasure

 • Panic attacks